 (5) More open discussion

 The style of the lectures in Germany was totally different than in Hong Kong.
 In Hong Kong, only the professor was talking.
 He talked for the whole lecture and nobody ever asked a question.
 Actually many students were sleeping in the lecture.
 And yes, they were sleeping, literally.
-So, there was only a one-way communication.
+So, there was only one-way communication.

 (6) Students are very disciplined

 In Germany, it is completely different.
-People take signature very seriously.
+People take signatures very seriously.
 Nobody will ever sign for the others in the attendance sheet (or any other document).
 People are more independent and they take care of their own things.
 They are also much more disciplined to not “break the rules”.

 (7) Grading system